-The Authority's government-wide financial statements include a Statement of Net Position and a Statement of Activities and Changes in Net Position.
+The Authority's government-wide financial statements include a Statement of Net Position and a Statement of Activities.
 These statements present summaries of governmental activities for the Authority.

-The basic financial statements are presented on an "economic resources" measurement focus and the accrual basis of accounting.
+The government-wide financial statements are presented on an "economic resources" measurement focus and the accrual basis of accounting.
 Accordingly, all of the Authority's assets and liabilities, including capital assets and related infrastructure assets and long-term liabilities, are included in the accompanying Statement of Net Position.
 The Statement of Activities presents changes in Net Position.
 Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred.